ricmac/Cybercultural/src/posts/season5/1993-overview.md

 ---
 title: "1993: Web Browsers Add Multimedia and MTV.com Goes Online"
-description: "Mosaic adds an image tag for HTML and becomes the first modern web browser in 1993.
+description: "Mosaic adds an image tag to HTML and becomes the first modern web browser in 1993.
 Soon after, MTV VJ Adam Curry builds one of the world's first commercial websites — not that his bosses care."
 date: 2026-01-21T14:20:00Z
 permalink: "p/1993-mtv-internet/"
 tags: ['dotcom', '1993', 'season5']